Red Sox extend best start in 118-year history, beat O's 3-1 - Philly

+BOSTON (AP) - Even playing in wild chills below freezing couldn't slow down the red-hot Boston Red Sox.

-BOSTON (AP) - Andrew Benintendi got three hits and the Boston Red Sox extended the best start in their 118-year history, beating the Baltimore Orioles 3-1 Sunday at frigid Fenway Park.
+Andrew Benintendi got three hits and the Red Sox extended the best start in their 118-year history, beating the Baltimore Orioles 3-1 Sunday at frigid Fenway Park.

+"I was miserable, nothing short of miserable," Boston ace Chris Sale said.
+"I said it when I came out of the game: 'This is the most miserable I've ever been on a baseball field, by far, not even close.'"

 Mitch Moreland also had three hits for the Red Sox, who improved to a major league-best 13-2 under new manager Alex Cora.

+"There was no complaining.
+They knew the conditions were going to be awful," Cora said.

-Boston goes for a sweep of the four-game series in the traditional Patriots' Day game Monday morning with a scheduled 11:05 a.m. start - though the forecast calls for heavy rain.
+Boston completed an abbreviated three-game sweep and finished 8-1 on its first homestand of the season.
+The series was supposed to last four games, but the traditional Patriots' Day game scheduled for Monday morning at 11:05 a.m. was postponed late Sunday afternoon due to a forecast that calls for heavy rain throughout the day.

+The game will be made up May 17, which had been an off day for both teams prior to their next series at Fenway.

+It's the first time the Patriots' Day game in Boston has been postponed since 1984.

 Manny Machado had an RBI double for Baltimore, which has lost five of six.

-Players on both teams wore extra layers, many with neck wraps or head shells, and the usually-nearly-packed Fenway was less than half-full in conditions that made it feel more like a New England Patriots' home game mid-December.
-The Red Sox posted an announcement offering free hot chocolate to the fans from the middle of the fifth inning on.
+Players on both teams wore extra layers, many with neck wraps or head shells.
+Fenway Park, usually packed with fans, was less than half-full in conditions that made it feel more like a New England Patriots home game in mid-December.
+The Red Sox posted an announcement offering free hot chocolate to fans from the middle of the fifth inning on.

 Heath Hembree (2-0) worked two innings of scoreless relief.
 Craig Kimbrel got three outs for his fifth save.

+"It was tough," Baltimore manager Buck Showalter said.
+"Obviously, Chris Sale is an outstanding pitcher and we think Dylan is, too."

-Trailing 1-0 in the fifth, the Red Sox tied it against Dylan Bundy (0-2) on Benintendi's RBI triple.
+Trailing 1-0 in the fifth, the Red Sox tied it on Benintendi's RBI triple.
 They went ahead the next inning when J.D.
 Martinez scored on a wild pitch after reaching on third baseman Danny Valencia's fielding error and advancing on Moreland's double.
 Tzu-Wei Lin's RBI double made it 3-1.

-Pitching in short sleeves with a gametime temperature of 34 degrees and a wild chill in the mid-20s, the lanky Sale gave up hits to two of first three batters of the game when Trey Mancini reached on an infield hit and scored on Machado's double.
+Pitching in short sleeves with a game-time temperature of 34 degrees and a wild chill in the mid-20s, the lanky Sale gave up hits to two of the first three batters in the game.
+Trey Mancini reached on an infield hit and scored on Machado's double.

-Bundy gave up three runs - one earned - on seven hits in 5 2/3 innings with six strikeouts, two walks and two wild pitches.
+Considering the forecast for Monday, neither team seemed surprised this one was played.

+"I thought we would play today because I knew the weather for the next couple of days doesn't look very good," Orioles first baseman Chris Davis said.
+"I thought if there was a chance for us to play today, whether it was in the sleet and snow, I think we kind of expected to play."

 TRAINER'S ROOM